-Scholarship Application Process:
+Scholarship Application Process

-Required materials (PDF only):
+Required materials (PDF only)

-Resume: Maximum 1 page, in GWSB format.
+Resume: Maximum one page, in GWSB format.

 Two Recommendation Letters: At least one must be from a GWSB Faculty member; the other can be from a non-GWSB Faculty Member or an internship/job supervisor.
-The letters should be emailed directly to Mr. Andrew Robinson at [email protected] and should be received by Tuesday, December 10, 2019.

 Short Bio: This item may be used in print publications and awards ceremonies.
 Be sure to include information about your degree, major/concentration, minor, hometown, co-curricular involvement, internships, and future career plans.
 The short bio should be 300 words or less.
 Note: if you are selected, a headshot will be required for our annual report.

-Application guidelines, process, and timeline:
+Application guidelines, process, and timeline

 Process: Scholarships will be awarded based on a combination of factors, including academic excellence, financial need, personal objectives and goals, potential, and recommendations.
-Applications will be evaluated by a committee convened by the Associate Dean for Undergraduate Programs in the School of Business.
+Applications will be evaluated by a committee convened by the Vice Dean for Undergraduate Programs in the School of Business.